Tuesday, February 12, 2013

-Annie King Morris, Katherine Hall Watford, Fred Shepherd, Myra Kinnie, Jack Quesinberry and David Stanford are a few citizens of West Orange County who have been interviewed and can be seen on YouTube.
+Annie King Morris, Katherine Hall Watford, Fred Shepherd, Myra Kinnie, Jack Quesinberry and David Stanford are a few citizens of West Orange County who have been interviewed and can be seen on the Orlando Memory YouTube channel.

 King was born and raised in Winter Garden.